sharronesofer/visual_dm/docs/code_quality_assessment.md

 - Monitoring and alerting for runtime errors and performance issues.

 **Weaknesses:**
 - Some UI and quest scripts lack comprehensive error handling.
+Technical debt markers should be used to identify and address missing error handling.
-- Not all edge cases are covered, as indicated by `TODO`/`FIXME` comments.
+- Not all edge cases are covered, as indicated by technical debt comments.

 ---